haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 It takes a state `State` and a property `Property`, and decides whether to finish testing or to test the property again.
-It tests the property, creates a new state, and calls itself recursively.
+Internally, it tests the property.
+It creates a new state.

-We'll go through the types.
+Then, it calls itself recursively until the testing stops.

 ### Result
+We'll go through the types of `test`.
-Each iteration in the engine loop returns a `Result` variable.
+Each iteration of the engine returns a `Result` variable.
-The value returned by the last iteration is the same returned by the engine at the end of testing.
+The value returned by the last iteration is the one returned by the engine at the end of testing.

 This value is a structure defined as:
 ```haskell